 OneRPM pricing starts with a free tier for audio and a one-time fee for video and ringtone distribution.
 The company keeps 15% of royalties from audio, 30% for ringtones and Youtube, and 50% for specialty video.

-Ditto’s offer is simple: unlimited music distribution to over a hundred digital stores for an annual fee and artists keep 100% of royalties.
+Ditto’s offer is simple: unlimited music distribution to over a hundred digital stores for an annual fee, and artists keep 100% of royalties.

 Ditto is the quintessential music distribution service without a lot of fluff.
-Aside from distribution, the company offers pre-release and promotional tools, streaming and sales data plus reporting, free ISRC and UPC codes, and charts registration.
+Aside from distribution, the company offers pre-release and promotional tools, streaming and sales data plus reporting, free ISRC and UPC codes, and chart registration.

 Pricing starts at $19 a year for one artist, and two higher paid tiers for more artists and packaged features.

 Heavy on Youtube and Facebook, Fresh Tunes’ paid value-added services focus on advertising and audience growth on these two platforms.
 Aside from marketing and promotion, the company also provides professional consulting for tracks submitted by artists.
-If accepted, these tracks are branded for promotion and the artists receive feedback on their work.
+If accepted, these tracks are branded for promotion, and the artists receive feedback on their work.

-Because of its business model, Fresh Tunes’ pricing starts at $25 for promotion, but the total price tag depends on how much the user wants to spend—it functions like a modern advertising program such as pay-per-click ads.
+Because of its business model, Fresh Tunes’ pricing starts at $25 for promotion, but the total price tag depends on how much the user wants to spend—it functions as a modern advertising program such as pay-per-click ads.
 Meanwhile, the price tag for professional consulting depends on how many tracks are submitted for consideration.

 Musicinfo offers annual pricing per year per album, song, or EP, and the starting package includes streaming and sales reports as well as social media promotion and localized content.
 Now, this does not seem like much, but for any artist or musician who wants to break into the Chinese market, Musicinfo is probably their best bet.
-China’s digital market is closely monitored and for the most part, closed to foreign influence.
+China’s digital market is closely monitored and, for the most part, closed to foreign influence.
 Anyone who wants to sell directly to Chinese consumers from outside the country requires partners like Musicinfo.

-To their credit, Musicinfo understands the importance of localized content and social media promotion on China’s leading social networks, as well as the value of partnerships not only with Chinese streaming services, but also promotion organizations and the like.
+To its credit, Musicinfo understands the importance of localized content and social media promotion on China’s leading social networks, as well as the value of partnerships not only with Chinese streaming services but also promotion organizations and the like.
 Musicinfo’s pricing starts at around $34 a year (prices are in Euro), and around $11 a year after the first year.
 Higher paid tiers are available for more content releases and more packaged features.

 While CD Baby may be the top contender on this list, it does not automatically dominate the market due to practical considerations.
 Artists looking to break specifically into the Chinese market, for instance, will do no better with Musicinfo.
-Meanwhile, producers who need mastering software and distribution services in one tend towards LANDR.
+Meanwhile, producers who need mastering software and distribution services tend to lean towards LANDR.
 Musicians who want to start to reach more and more audiences with as little monetary investment as possible may choose some of the free options, such as Fresh Tunes.